 Read this guide to EV charging for a detailed breakdown on the different types of EV chargers and points.

 Government grants for electric car charging points

-As part of a government scheme to reduce greenhouse gas emissions and air pollution on UK roads, The Office for Low Emission Vehicles (OLEV) is offering a grant to help electric vehicle owners cover the cost of home charging points.
+As part of a government scheme to reduce greenhouse gas emissions and air pollution on UK roads, The Office for Zero Emission Vehicles provides a grant to help electric vehicle owners cover the cost of home charging points.

-Electric vehicle owners are eligible to 1 OLEV-approved charging point per vehicle, for a maximum of 2 electric vehicles per household.
-This is available for most electric and hybrid vehicles .
+Electric vehicle owners are eligible to one OLEV-approved charging point per vehicle for a maximum of two electric vehicles per household.
+This is available for most electric and hybrid vehicles.
 You must also have off-street parking to be eligible.